Biology (BIOL)

 BIOL 477.
 Plant Ecology (with laboratory).
 (3 Credits)

-An introduction to plant populations and communities, including their role withinterrestrial ecosystems.
+An introduction to plant populations and communities, including their role within terrestrial ecosystems.
 Additional course fee applies.
-Prerequisites: BIOL 301; or instructor permission
+Prerequisites: BIOL 301; or instructor permission.

 BIOL 481.
 Forest Ecology (with laboratory).
 (4 Credits)